 Spider-Man: Miles Morales is an excellent sequel to Marvel’s Spider-Man.
 While Miles’ tale is shorter and less involved than Peter Parker’s, we still learned quite a few lessons.
-In this Spider-Man: Miles Morales beginner’s guide, we’ve assembled our seven best tips to help with your first few hours of developer Insomniac’s PS4 and PS5 game.
+In this Spider-Man: Miles Morales beginner’s guide, we’ve assembled our seven best tips to help with your first few hours of developer Insomniac’s PS4 and PS5 game, out now on Steam.

 Venom attacks are your best abilities

 Miles doesn’t have nearly the repertoire of gadgets that Peter Parker does, nor does he have an ever-charging super ability.
 Instead, Miles has his own set of tools.
 The first and most powerful of those are Miles’ Venom attacks (not to be confused with the Symbiote possessing Eddie Brock).

 In Spider-Man: Miles Morales, you activate Venom attacks by holding L1 (on PlayStation) and hitting a face button.
 They’re easy to forget, which means you’ll end up sitting on a bunch of Venom energy.
 But you don’t want to sit on that Venom energy, because the abilities are extremely useful.

 Venom Smash is one of the first you’ll pick up, and it lets you deal a ton of damage and stun all nearby enemies.
 The Venom Jump ability — which lets you launch all nearby enemies into the air — is incredible for aerial combat and juggling.
 These are your bread-and-butter Venom skills, and they each have so many use cases.

 Combat is significantly harder without using your Venom abilities, so be sure to spend that energy as it comes in.